-- a) Providers must complete didactic and practical training - (1) Description of technique - (2) Demonstration of device (features, operation, troubleshooting) - (3) Documentation requirements - (4) Mannequin scenarios - (5) In vivo practice - b) Providers must complete the Video Laryngoscopy Procedure Form after each patient encounter where the Video Laryngoscopy Device is used. - c) Program Medical Directors must review each patient encounter where the Video Laryngoscope Device is used and provide a quarterly report to the Office of the Medical Director.
+- a) Providers must complete didactic and practical training. - (1) Description of technique - (2) Demonstration of device (features, operation, troubleshooting) - (3) Documentation requirements - (4) Mannequin scenarios - (5) In vivo practice - b) Providers must complete the Video Laryngoscopy Procedure Form after each patient encounter in which the Video Laryngoscopy Device is used. - c) Program Medical Directors must review each patient encounter in which the Video Laryngoscope Device is used and provide a quarterly report to the Office of the Medical Director.

-PILOT PROGRAM AIRWAY MANAGEMENT: VIDEO LARYNGOSCOPE FOR OROTRACHEAL INTUBATION
+PILOT PROGRAM AIRWAY MANAGEMENT: VIDEO LARYNGOSCOPY FOR OROTRACHEAL INTUBATION